PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 For more details on funding for travel, please see the [travel guidelines wiki](https://pennlinc.github.io/docs/LabHome/TravelGuidelines/).

 Also, note that there is a the weekly office hour on Thursdays 11:00a-12:00am with Patrick Doyle for questions on concur reimbursment. (zoom link pinned on #concur channel in slack).

+Finally, note that this workflow does NOT apply to research track residents, who should talk directly to the residency admins.

 ## Adding delegates